antoBit/antodev/src/blog/2021-03-22-do-not-use-the-css-background-shorthand-as-a-prop-in-react.md

 ---
 layout: layouts/post.njk
-title: Do not use the CSS background shorthand as a prop in React
+title: Don't use the CSS background shorthand property in React
-description: Do not use the CSS background shorthand as a prop in React
+description: Don't use the CSS background shorthand property in React
 date: 2021-03-22T18:07:16.129Z
-metaDescription: Do not use the CSS background shorthand as a prop in React
+metaDescription: Why the CSS background shorthand property in React can cause problems if used with the backgroundSize property
 metaKeywords:
   - web
   - developer